top of page

 Assistant Public Affairs Officer

 Kwame Stephen originates from Las Vegas, Nevada, and moved to Brooklyn, New York, at a young age with his loving family of four.
-His interest in the program started when he saw the cadets explain the benefits and skills you can gain from the program at the start of his 8th-grade year since then, he has had a great interest in the program till middle school senior year when he searched for a high school that had one till he found a high school of hospitality and management which had partnered with graphics campuses himself and he peers have pushed him to keep doing better and better at what he does and give he gave himself a sense of discipline from those experiences.
-This has proven to help this cadet a lot as he has been promoted to PT assistant after joining and being actively there the current head, Deany Martinez, chose him after seeing his dedication and leadership skills in play he already had a great mind for exercise it was just a matter of training him the amount of exercise the other cadets need, and he has been promoted from seaman recruit to petty officer second class he has also been awarded eight ribbons in the starting months of his second year in the program.
+His interest in the program started when he saw the cadets explain the benefits and skills you can gain from the program at the start of his 8th-grade year. since then he has had a great interest in the program at the end of his middle school senior year he searched for a high school that had a unit till he found the high school of hospitality and management which had partnered with graphics campuses.
+He and his peers have pushed him to keep doing better and better at what he does and it gives himself a sense of discipline from those experiences.
+This has proven to help this cadet a lot as he has been promoted to PT coordinator after joining and being actively there the previous head, Deany Martinez, chose him after seeing his dedication and leadership skills in play he already had a great mind for exercise it was just a matter of training him the amount of exercise the other cadets needed, and he has been promoted from petty officer second class to ensign in his on going third year of the program he has also been awarded eight ribbons in the starting months of his second year in the program.
 He carries great respect for the men and women in the military, and through this program, he is slowly being persuaded to join.
 He loves this program and will try to do it and enjoy it for the time he has it.
-Kwame has been awarded with the following ribbons: Aptitude, NSI 1outstanding cadet, Exemplary Conduct, Exemplary Personal Appearance, Participation, Unit Service, and Community Service.